 #4 Home Prices Are Rising

 One of the benefits of rising rates is that home prices generally are rising too.
 This is what usually happens in a growing economy.
 So now is the time to tap your home equity with a cash out refinance.
 If you do pull out cash, experts advise that you spend it on things that will pay you back.
 Some of these things include a smart home remodel, or investing in real estate investments for cash flow.
+Is today the best time to purchase a home?

 #5 Get an ARM

 Refinancing into an ARM in a rising economy can be logical; these rates will come in substantially lower than a fixed rate.
 They are very useful if you are fairly sure that you will not stay in the home longer than the loan term – such as five or seven years.
+If you shop with trusted refinance lenders, there is a good chance they will find you an ARM that best suits your needs.

-#6 Refinance To a 15 Year Loan
+#6 Refinance To a 15-Year Loan

-Refinancing into a 15 year mortgage can make sense in two ways.
+Refinancing into a 15-year mortgage can make sense in two ways.
 The refinance rate is lower than the 30 year loan, and the shorter term means you will save over the loan’s life in lower interest charges.

 You will pay a few hundred dollars more each month on your mortgage, but you will pay much less in interest charges than a 30 year loan.